jsjoeio/joeprevite.com/content/2020-10-09-typescript/index.md

 ### [Using ESLint and Prettier in a TypeScript Project](https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project)

-Whenever I need to set up ESLint, Prettier and TypeScript in a project, this is my go to re
+Whenever I need to set up ESLint, Prettier and TypeScript in a project, this is my go to resource.

 🔗 [Link to article](https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project)